Sonos Arc Review

 The Arc is generally quite easy to use, but some idiosyncrasies of the Sonos ecosystem may annoy some people.

 Setting up the Arc is quite easy, if slightly time-consuming-- just connect to your TV via the HDMI or optical inputs (HDMI is better if you have the option) and finish setup through the Sonos app.
-This is the time consuming part.
+This is the time-consuming part.
 If you don't already have a Sonos account you'll have to make one.
-Then you'll have to link the Arc to your WiFi, sign into any music streaming services you'd like to use with the soundbar, choose whether you prefer Alexa or Google Assistant, and finally tune the soundbar to your room.
-To do this the Arc emits a sonar type sound while the app prompts you to walk around the room, moving your phone up and down.
-During the process the Arc uses the microphone on your phone to create an auditory map of the room and optimizes its acoustics accordingly.
+Then you'll have to link the Arc to your WiFi, sign in to any music streaming services you'd like to use with the soundbar, choose whether you prefer Alexa or Google Assistant, and finally tune the soundbar to your room.
+To do this the Arc emits a sonar-type sound while the app prompts you to walk around the room, moving your phone up and down.
+During the process, the Arc uses the microphone on your phone to create an auditory map of the room and optimizes its acoustics accordingly.
 All told this took us about 15 minutes.

 This is where the Sonos idiosyncrasies start.
-In order to tune the soundbar (a process that Sonos has dubbed "Trueplay") you'll need an iOS device.
-If you're an Android user it's pretty simple to borrow a friend's iOS device just to accomplish the tuning, but it's an extra step that is certainly annoying (you can still use the soundbar without tuning to the room, but doing so improves the overall experience).
+In order to tune the soundbar (a process that Sonos has dubbed "Trueplay"), you'll need an iOS device.
+If you're an Android user it's pretty simple to borrow a friend's iOS device just to accomplish the tuning, but it's an extra step that is certainly annoying (you can still use the soundbar without tuning to the room, but doing so improves the audio experience).
 Additionally, the Arc is one of the few models we've tested that doesn't offer Bluetooth connectivity.
-Here again iOS users are favored, as the AirPlay compatibility effectively replaces Bluetooth if you use Apple devices.
+Here again, iOS users are favored, as the AirPlay compatibility effectively replaces Bluetooth if you use Apple devices.

 We should also note that the Arc is quite heavy (nearly 14 pounds) and large (45" long).
 We felt a bit nervous navigating such a large and unwieldy thing next to a fancy TV, so just be careful when placing it on your TV stand.